lorenzotrcnl/lorenzotrcnl/portfolio.md

 ## Portfolio
-Here's a list of projects that I've done.
+Here's an updated list of projects that I've done.

 ## Table of contents
 * [Ingegneria del Calcio](#ingegneria-del-calcio)